almogreder/fastapi_learning/README.md

 # fastapi_learning
-learning fastapi, docker and linux
+learning fastapi, docker and how to use linux cmd properly